Scientific director of excavations: Dr. Jordi Serangeli

 The city of Schöningen, Landkreis Helmstedt, is located about 100 km east of Hannover and 170 km west of Berlin in the southeast of Niedersachsen (accessible through the A2 exit 63, Marienborn/Helmstedt or exit 61, Helmstedt West (Figure 1)).

-It is located at the foot of the Elm mountain range, between the low mountain range in the south and the Northern German plains.
-Due to the diverse landscape, fertile loess ground, salt deposits, the convenient access north of the low mountain range as well as the proximity to the Harz mountains and their ore deposits, the region has been an attractive settlement area, even in prehistory.
+It is located at the foot of the Elm mountain range.
+Even in prehistory the region would have been an attractive settlement area due to the diverse landscape, fertile loess, and salt deposits.
+Not to mention the convenient location, situated north of the low mountain range with proximity to the Harz mountains and their ore deposits.

-Since the Industrialisation, the landscape has been shaped by coal mining, taking place just east of the city of Schöningen.
+Since Industrialisation, the landscape has been shaped by coal mining which took place just east of the city of Schöningen.

-After the divide of Germany following WWII, Schöningen was located directly at the west side of the German-German border.
-In Hötensleben, part of the Wall is being preserved as a monument.
+After the division of Germany, following WWII, Schöningen found itself located on the west side of the German-German divide.
+In Hötensleben, part of the Wall is preserved as a monument.

 Interesting archaeological sites in this region: